devth/devth.github.com/_posts/2015-05-19-thrush-cond-is-not-a-monad.md

 title: ThrushCond is not a Monad
 categories: scala
 comments: true
-excerpt: "Clojure has a useful macro called cond-> that conditionally threads an initial value through a series of predicate/function pairs"
+excerpt: "Clojure has a useful macro called cond-> that conditionally threads an initial value through a series of predicate/function pairs — let's explore a Scala equivalent"
 image:
   feature: thrush_cond_feature.jpg
   teaser: thrush_cond_teaser.jpg